DiegoVargas0813/FoodBankAttendance/README.md

 All frontend envs -> `./Frontend/bamx/.env`

 Notes:
 - The application uses OAuth2 (recommended) for sending confirmation/invite emails.
-Do not configure SMTP in this README.
 - FRONTEND_URL is used to build links sent by email.
 - CORS_ALLOWED_ORIGINS must include any browser-origin (Vite/PWA/static host) that will call the API.